rust-lang-deprecated/rust-packaging/etc/README.md

 memory safe and multithreaded, but does not employ a garbage collector or otherwise impose significant runtime overhead.

-To install, Run the included `install.sh` script:
+To install to /usr/local (the default), run the included `install.sh` script:

     $ sudo ./install.sh

 To uninstall:

     $ sudo /usr/local/lib/rustlib/uninstall.sh

+`install.sh` has a few options, including the possibility to set an installation prefix.
+You can display these options by running:

+    $ sudo ./install.sh --help

 Read [The Book](http://doc.rust-lang.org/book/index.html) to learn how to use Rust.